-A patent is granted by a national patent office and will only give you monopoly rights in the country in which it is granted.
-There is no such thing as an international patent.
 However, if an invention is made in the UK it is possible to obtain patents for that invention in all countries outside of the UK that operate a system of patent protection.
 Most countries that will be of commercial interest to you operate such a system.

 It is possible to file independent patent applications in each of the countries in which you wish to obtain patent protection for your invention.
 This is not generally an efficient use of your resources.
 It would require you to follow the process for obtaining a patent in the UK (See OUT-LAW's Guide to Patents: the basics) in each of the countries in which you wish to obtain patent protection for your invention.
 In particular, you would have to make a separate application, and carry out a separate search of the prior art, in each country in which you wish to obtain a patent.

 Fortunately, there are certain internationally recognised procedures that streamline the means by which you can obtain patent protection in countries outside of the UK.
 In particular, there are opportunities under the Patent Co-operation Treaty (PCT) and the European Patent Convention (EPC) to obtain patent protection in the participating countries.

 The PCT is an international treaty with over 130 signatories, including most countries that will probably be of commercial interest to you (with a few notable exceptions, including Argentina and Taiwan).
 The purpose of the PCT is to streamline the procedure for obtaining patent rights in a number of different countries by avoiding the need to make a separate application and carry out a separate search in each country in which you wish to obtain a patent for your invention.